-Manager: Set a 2-minute timer for the team to complete this step individually.
+Manager: Set a timer for 3 minutes for the team to complete this step individually.

-2. As a team, discuss each line for which anyone put an asterisk.
+2. As a team, discuss each line for which anyone on the team put an asterisk.
 If you are unsure about the meaning of the code or the output, please ask for help.

-3. Based on the Python code in Model 1, identify four examples of:

-- a) mathematical operator - b) mathematical function

-4. For addition and multiplication to produce an output with a decimal value, what type of number must be part of the input?
+3. Based on the Python code in Model 1, identify four examples of: a) mathematical operator b) mathematical function 4 .
+For addition and multiplication to produce an output with a decimal value, what type of number must be part of the input?
 Provide justification for your team's answer.

-- 5. Does division follow the same rule as in #4?
-Provide justification for your team's answer. - 6.
-What is the difference between the operator and the math.pow() function? - 7.
-The output of Model 1 displayed three errors.
-Explain the reason for each one: - a) TypeError - b) 1st NameError - c) 2nd NameError

-8. Identify two differences between using a Python built-in function (e.g., abs) and a function from the math module.
+5. Does division follow the same rule as in #4?
+Provide justification for your team's answer.
+6. What is the difference between the operator and the math.pow() function?
+7. The output of Model 1 displayed three errors.
+Explain the reason for each one: a) TypeError b) 1st NameError c) 2nd NameError 8.
+Identify two differences between using a Python built-in function (e.g., abs) and a function from the math module.